Orwell's list: Notebook

 Richard Rees discussed the names with Orwell, later commenting that it was "a sort of game we played – discussing who was a paid agent of what and estimating to what lengths of treachery our favourite bêtes noires would be prepared to go."
-Orwell asked Rees to fetch the notebook from Orwell's former residence on the Scottish island of Jura, Scotland, in early 1949, thanking him in a letter of 17 April.
+Orwell asked Rees to fetch the notebook from Orwell's former residence on the Scottish island of Jura in early 1949, thanking him in a letter of 17 April.

 One of Orwell's biographers, Bernard Crick, thought there were 86 names in the list and that some of the names were written in the hand of Koestler, who also co-operated with the IRD in producing anti-Communist propaganda.

 Orwell was an ex-colonial policeman in Burma and, according to Timothy Garton Ash, he liked making lists: "In a 'London Letter' to Partisan Review in 1942, he wrote, 'I think I could make out at least a preliminary list of the people who would go over to the Nazi side if the Germans occupied England.